erebboah/bulk_atac_pipeline/README.md

 Using IDR python code, pseudorep tag directories are created for individual and pooled replicates (`pseudoreps/individual` and `pseudoreps/pooled`) and peaks are called (e.g. `pseudoreps/individual/C2C12_MB_ER1_homer-tags-Pseudorep1_peaks.txt` and `pseudoreps/pooled/combined-Pseudorep1_peaks.txt`).

-Finally, IDR analysis is run to produce a final set of peaks passing a cutoff of 0.01.
+Finally, IDR analysis is run to produce a final set of peaks passing a cutoff of 0.01 (`combined.peaks-top-set.txt`).
 These peaks are confident and more likely real.
 ```
 C2C12_MB_ER/
     peaks150/